 Want to manage a salon or spa?

 Many licensed cosmetologists and other beauty professionals decide to take their careers to the next level and either open their own or begin managing a salon or spa.
 This is a forward-moving career path for those beauty pros with the entrepreneurial spirit.
 This is a job well-suited to people who love to help a business grow, enjoy managing day-to-day business needs, like helping others develop their skills and are comfortable handling all types of customer service needs.
 Beauty Schools Directory has created this resource for people just like you, who are considering taking the next step in their careers.
-Soon, we will also list schools that offer salon management courses!
-Stay tuned!

 Jump to Your Question: